spectator2ts/Identifying-Accents-in-Spectrograms-of-Speech/README.md

 Python 3.7

 ## Modeling
 Sequential neural network model was built for modeling.
 Data augmentation and normalization are implemented for preprosessing.
-Overlapping max pooling are also utilized.
+Overlapping max pooling is also utilized.
 The model is supervised by the validation accuracy to verify improvement.

 The model contains 9 layers, including the max pooling layer.
 Filter size is (2 * 3).
 Activation functions are ReLu except for the last layer, where Softmax function is implemented for oupting the result.
 Adam is adopted as the optimizer and the loss is defined as categorical cross-entropy.
 The details are shown in the code provided.